Storage and Safekeeping Requirements for Firearms

 The Firearms Act 1996 and Victoria Police place great emphasis on firearm safekeeping.

 Penalties for failure to comply with these storage requirements range from 60 penalty units or 12 months imprisonment increasing up to 240 penalty units or 4 years imprisonment depending on the category of firearm being carried and used.

 Notification to Victoria Police of storage addresses

-It is a legislative requirement that Victoria Police is advised of the physical storage location of each firearm in possession of the licence holder.
+It is a legislative requirement that Victoria Police is advised of the physical storage location of each firearm possessed by a licence holder.

-The notification of a storage location forms part of the licence or permit to acquire application process.
-Licence holders can elect to store their firearm/s in a single location or multiple locations, provided that each storage location complies with the storage requirements as set out in legislation (as above).
+The notification of a storage address is a part of the licence or permit to acquire application process.
+Licence holders can elect to store their firearm/s in a single location or multiple locations, provided that each storage location complies with the storage requirements set out in legislation.

-It is also a legislative requirement that the holder of a licence must notify Victoria Police in writing of a change in the address where any firearm held under the licence is ordinary stored within 14 days of the change occurring.
+It is also a legislative requirement that the holder of a licence must notify Victoria Police in writing should the ordinary storage address of a firearm change.
+Notification must occur within 14 days.
 The change of details form can be found here.

-When inspecting the storage facilities, Police will also inspect the quantity and type of firearms stored as this determines the nature of the storage required.
-They will also verify the details of firearms stored.
+When conducting an inspection, police will also inspect the quantity and type of firearms stored as this determines the nature of the storage required.
+They will also verify the details of firearms stored at a location.

 Frequently Asked Questions